Bao-Lab/GPSmatch/README.md

 > sigEvl(n, genome, bed1, bed1_jaccard_output, database_dir, output_path)

-To run the files provided in the Example file, open GPSmatch.Rproj (see above).
+To run the files provided in the Example file, open GPSmatch.Rproj (see the above GPSmatch Example usage section).
 You must have run the example code for rankSimilarity() before using the example syntax for sigEvl():

 > sigEvl(5, "./Example/hg19_formatted_genomebedfile.txt", "./Example/bed1.txt", "./Example/bed1.txt_jaccard_nt.csv", "./Example/database_folder", "./Example")